-Roll-up drum kits are a great option for drummers that are low on space, low on budget, or those in need of a quiet practice solution.
+Roll-up drum kits are a great option for drummers that are low on space, low on budget, or in need of a quiet practice solution.

 These kits can be easily stored, folded, transported, and played on a tabletop or floor.
 They generally contain everything you need to get started, including foot pedals.
 You can also play using inbuilt speakers or connect your headphones for quiet practice.